|

 4 Strangers, The Sunsets and Taman

 Shud with plenty of surfboard riding along the way.
+I’m writing this history to reclaim my musical

 identity and credits that belong to me as well as Zack.
 I’m

+going to set the record straight.
 It started in late 1962 when Keith

 Smith my school friend told John Murray,